- Home

 -

-Use the City’s Fix-It App or call Gwinnett County Department of Transportation at 770-822-7474.
+Use the City’s Report It page or call Gwinnett County Department of Transportation at 770-822-7474.

 - Who do I call if I have or see a water leak?